dyhes/zulip/docs/production/upgrade-or-modify.md

   because we don't include them in editable form in our production release tarballs (doing so would make our release tarballs much larger without any runtime benefit).
-- You will need to redo your changes after you next upgrade your Zulip server (or they will be lost).
+- You will need to redo your changes after you next upgrade your Aloha server (or they will be lost).
 - You need to remember to restart the server or your changes won't have effect.